 For the public

-If you have suspected or confirmed coronavirus and have been admitted to Cambridge University Hospitals, you may be asked to consider joining the new NIHR COVID-19 BioResource.
+If you have suspected or confirmed coronavirus and have been admitted to Cambridge University Hospitals, you may be asked to consider joining the new NIHR COVID-19 BioResource, which is part of the NIHR BioResource.

-The NIHR BioResource is a resource of volunteers from around the country who are willing to participate in medical research.
-To do this they provide information about their health and lifestyle information, and a sample of blood or saliva that can be studied in the laboratory, including for genetic analysis.
+The NIHR BioResource is a resource of more than 150,000 volunteers from around the country who are willing to participate in medical research.
+To do this they provide information about their health and lifestyle, and a sample of blood or saliva that can be studied in the laboratory, including for genetic analysis.

 To support research in the current coronavirus pandemic we have also created a BioResource COVID-19 as part of the NIHR BioResource.
 This resource will enable sample and data-based studies of the health impact of COVID-19, and offer the opportunity for participants to be involved in future COVID-19-related research studies.